CompAndSave/hugo-decap-cas/content/posts/easy-easter-diy-projects-you-and-your-kids-will-love.md

 ---
 ![Easter DIY Projects](/blog/images/basket-with-colored-easter-eggs.jpg "Easter egg basket")

 Before the Easter bunny delivers the Easter candy, have your kids join in the Easter fun.
 They can color printables, create crafts, and play Easter-inspired games.
 Let's hop down the bunny trail and explore some fun and free Easter DIY projects for you to do with your children.

 ## Easy Easter DIY Projects

 ### Printables

-[DLTK ](https://www.dltk-holidays.com/easter/printables.html)has a bunch of different printables for you and your children to have fun for hours.
+[DLTK](https://www.dltk-holidays.com/easter/printables.html)has a bunch of different printables for you and your children to have fun for hours.
 Your kids can create bookmarks, cards, and t-shirt designs using our [transfer paper](https://www.compandsave.com/paper/transfer-paper/inkjet).
 Print [these pages](https://www.dltk-holidays.com/easter/measterposter.htm) in black and white and let your children color in the drawings of bunnies or flowers.
 With these printables, kids can draw faces on a hatched chick, bunnies, and lambs.

 Want more coloring options?
 Try one of the many Easter designs [here](https://www.coloring.ws/easter.htm) or here at First Palette.